Peter Annan: Career

 When the Waterloo Centre for Groundwater Research was founded at the University of Waterloo in 1987, Annan joined the centre as a part-time researcher and adjunct professor.
+He subsequently served on the board of directors of the Waterloo Centre for Groundwater Research, CRESTech, and the Ontario Centres of Excellence.

+In 1988, Annan formed the multiVIEW Geoservices, a company focused on carrying engineering and urban geophysical surveys.
+The company grew rapidly after 2000 and primarily services the Subsurface Utility Engineering market in Ontario, Canada.

-Annan commercialized GPR systems by later forming Sensors & Software, a supplier of equipment for underground or subsurface surveying.
-He serves as CEO of Sensors & Software based in Mississauga, Ontario.
+In 1989, Annan commercialized GPR systems by forming Sensors & Software, a supplier of equipment for underground or subsurface surveying.
+The company developed many systems that are sold globally.
+He retired in 2020 as CEO of Sensors & Software based in Mississauga, Ontario.

 Annan has been a member of Society of Exploration Geophysicists (SEG) since 1969 and has received the SEG's Cecil Green Enterprise Award.
 At SEG, he served as chair of the Mining Committee, president of the Near-Surface Geophysics Section (NSGS), which he founded, and as editor of NSGS's newsletter Near Surface Views.
 In 1996, SEG awarded him the Hal Mooney Award for “scientific and technical excellence and innovation" in near-surface geophysics.
 He also served as second vice-president, and director-at-large for SEG.
 Annan is also a member of the Canadian Exploration Geophysical Society and lectured about near-surface geophysics in the society's KEGS Special Lecture program in 2015.

+He was made a Member of the Order of Canada on December 31, 2025.